29Kumait/Out-Of-Sync/README.md

 npm install
 \`\`\`

 ## Usage

-Navigate through the sidebar to access fouf different pages.
+Navigate through the sidebar to access four different pages.
 Each page stands for different APIs interaction. providing a practical way to get hands-on experience with simple API tasks.

 ## Contributing

 - Teachings and educational resources: [HackYourFuture](https://github.com/HackYourFuture)
 - open AI

 ## License

 License information is not yet available.

-# 🌟 EXTRA
+## 🌟 EXTRA

 ![image](https://cdn-images-1.medium.com/max/1600/1*rRoLpv-Zrmpa-srNhwlbvA.gif)

 ---

 # Asynchronous JavaScript Concepts

 ---

-## Callbacks:
+## Callbacks

 Callbacks are functions passed as arguments to other functions.
 They are executed at a later time.
 However, using too many callbacks can lead to "Callback Hell" or "Pyramid of Doom," making the code hard to read and manage.